mt-234/play-store-task/README.md

 * You may use any AWS service like EC2, RDS, ECS, Lambda, ...
 * If you are making any assumptions, please note them explicitly.
 * Please describe your architecture using full sentences and not just keywords.
 You can provide a diagram as well.

+***We can manage AWS Architecture Design things as per below***

+***Stack***
+* We can use NodeJS + ExpressJS + TypeScript and ESLint + Prettier for coding standard and formatting.
+* Database can be either MySQL or MongoDB.

+***Data storing***
+* Approach 1: We can use replica to store important data, once those information has been stored into our replica then only we will store into our main database otherwise that transaction will be rolled back.
+* Approach 2: We can add Read replica for our AWS configuration which will be automatically synchronizing the replicas from the main instance.
+* For getting more speedy response we can set up Redis server, which will provide response directly whenever same request being made so in that case we can reduce extra overload on API server.

+***API hosting***
+* NodeJS can be hosted on AWS EC2

+***Load Balancing / Scaling***
+* Our server configurations may be proper for ideal cases but on some days if traffic increases then for short duration we should not increase capacity permanently.
+In such cases we can opt for either load balancer or dynamic scaling service by AWS, load balancer would add another EC2 instance based on the traffic load calculation and decrease once we get back to normal routine traffic whereas dynamic scaling will try to increase and decrease the capacity of the existing cpu itself.

+***Deployment***
+* We can add CI/CD configuration YAML file to enable continuous integration and deployment of our code, based on the rules added in YAML file it will run the scripts once we made commit into our repository.
+We can define what needs to be done on success or failure of scripts to avoid server crashes.